 Job Interview Evaluation Comments Samples

 Here are some examples of effective interview feedback evaluation forms.
 You can modify them as appropriate for the specific position.
 For example, if the position requires additional skills not listed here, add the skills to the first evaluation sample.

 Managers sometimes use a gut feeling to determine if the candidate should be considered.
 They may even make a judgment based on the resume format, the number of jobs and where they went to school.
 If you ask the manager exactly what it is they liked or didn’t like, you will receive more meaningful information and can make a more informed decision about whether you should invite this candidate in for an actual face to face interview.
 Here are some interview evaluation form samples:

 Examples of Effective Manager Feedback Questions (Post Interview)

-The feedback you receive from the staff involved in the face to face interview can also be based on more fair and factual information if guidelines for evaluation are distributed.
-It is recommended that the skills or competencies needed to be successful in the job are listed so the interviewer can explore these areas during the interview and rate each candidate effectively.
-Please note the two different examples below.
+You can base the feedback you receive on more fair and factual information if you distribute guidelines for evaluation.
+Firstly, list the skills or competencies the candidate needs so the interviewer can explore these areas during the interview.
+Then they can rate each candidate effectively.
+Note the two different examples of sample rating guides below.